juniorxxue/applicative-intersection-semantics/README.md

 ----------------------------------------------- Step-App-Merge-L
 (v1 ,, v2) (p : A) --> v1 (p : A)

+One thoughts here, actually the type info of merged term can be get from its term

+v1 ,, v2 actually is (p1 : A1) ,, (p2 : A2), the type of it is A1 & A2.

+Notes: is (\x .x ,, \x. x : Bool -> Bool) 1 valid?

 Option 2 is we can modify the typed reduction so that

 A |- v1 ,, v2 -->? v’